mrunesson/kampuni/README.md

 docker build .
 ```

-To build without Docker, Java 9 and Maven is required.
+To build without Docker then Java 11 and Maven is required.
 See the
 Dockerfile for applicable command.